centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-linux-snmp.md

 <!--Online IMP Licence & IT-100 Editions-->

-1. Install plugin code on every pollers monitoring Linux box
+1. Install the Linux SNMP Centreon Plugin on every poller expected to monitor the devices:

 ```bash
 yum install centreon-plugin-Operatingsystems-Linux-Snmp
 ```

-2. Install the 'OS-Linux-SNMP' pack from "Configuration > Plugin packs > Manager" page
+2. Install the 'OS-Linux-SNMP' Centreon Plugin-Pack on the "Configuration > Plugin packs > Manager" page

 <!--Offline IMP License-->

-1. Install plugin code on every pollers monitoring Linux box
+1. Install the Linux SNMP Centreon Plugin on every poller expected to monitor the devices:

 ```bash
 yum install centreon-plugin-Operatingsystems-Linux-Snmp
 ```

-2. Install the pack RPM to get plugin-pack assets locally
+2. Install the Centreon Plugin-Pack RPM:

 ```bash
 yum install centreon-pack-operatingsystems-linux-snmp
 ```

-3. Install the 'OS-Linux-SNMP' pack from "Configuration > Plugin packs > Manager" page
+3. Install the 'OS-Linux-SNMP' Centreon Plugin-Pack on the "Configuration > Plugin packs > Manager" page

 <!--END_DOCUSAURUS_CODE_TABS-->

 ## Host configuration

-When adding a new Linux host, make sure to fill Snmp Version and Snmp Community fields.
+When adding a new Linux host into Centreon, make sure to fill the Snmp Version and Snmp Community fields.

   :warning: When using snmp v3, set extra SNMP parameters in the SNMPEXTRAOPTIONS macro.